-In July 2016 regulation of country of origin claims was moved out of the Food Standards Code to the Australian Competition and Consumer Commission (ACCC) under the Competition and Consumer Act, Australian Consumer Law (ACL).
-The transition period between the two pieces of legislation ended on June 30, 2018 so anyone selling or supplying food for retail sale in stores, markets, online or from vending machines is required to comply with the Country of Origin Food Labelling Information Standard 2016 (the Standard).
+In July 2016, regulation of country of origin claims was moved out of the Food Standards Code to the Australian Competition and Consumer Commission (ACCC) under the Competition and Consumer Act, Australian Consumer Law (ACL).
+Anyone selling or supplying food for retail sale in stores, markets, online or from vending machines is required to comply with the Country of Origin Food Labelling Information Standard 2016 (the Standard).
 There is a Country of Origin Food Labeling guide available to assist businesses to comply with the standard.